dimpu/ngx-md/README.md

 # Getting Started

-angular2-markdown contains MarkdownModule for Angular 2.
+angular2-markdown contains MarkdownModule for Angular.

 Additionally we use [marked.js](https://github.com/chjj/marked/) and [prismjs](http://prismjs.com/) for this component.